 What happened that morning is indicative of what happens when we fail to provide leadership in our businesses.

-Last week, I was having a strategy session with a business owner in Ontario who was concerned because her sales were sliding.
+Last week, I had a strategy session with a business owner in Ontario who was concerned because her sales were sliding.
 She felt paralyzed.
 She told me she was having trouble making decisions, her staff was looking to her for direction but she wasn’t sure what to do next, and so she was unable to tell them what needed to be done.

-The company was in a downward spiral – her company was lost without her leadership.
+The company was in a downward spiral: her company was lost without her leadership.

 Leaders who fail to step up and create an environment where there’s clarity of purpose, and a specific process to achieve that purpose, are negligent in their duties.
 This often leads to dysfunction, drama, complacency and unprofitability.